-CRITERIA FOR THE PLACEMENT OF STUDENTS IN ENG 1113, ENG 1023, and ENG 0113 ACT COMPOSITE SCORE:
+CRITERIA FOR THE PLACEMENT OF STUDENTS IN ENG 1113, ENG 0123, and ENG 0113

 ENGLISH ACT COURSE

-SUB SCORE PREREQUISITE PLACEMENT
+SUB SCORE PLACEMENT

-17 or higher None ENG 1113 English Composition I
+17 or higher ENG 1113 English Composition I

-14-16 None ENG 0123 Intermediate English
+14-16 ENG 0123 Intermediate English

-13 or below None ENG 0113 Beginning English
+13 or below ENG 0113 Beginning English

-^{}A student who wishes to challenge their ACT sub score in English or math, may take the Accuplacer test for a small charge which should be paid to the Business Office.
+A student who wishes to challenge their ACT sub score in English or math, may take the Accuplacer test for a small charge which should be paid to the Business Office.
 The student should contact The Center of Learning Director at 662-246-6251 to schedule an appointment.
 The testing should be scheduled before the regular semester begins.
+The Accuplacer may be taken only one time for English placement and one time for Math placement.